fdilke/idris_exps/notes/Control.ST.md

 - in_res the list of resources available BEFORE
 - out-res the list of resources available AFTER - may depend on result

+Here *Resources* is an abstract representation of the state of the world - definition of type to follow.

+in_res, out_res can be regarded as pre / post -conditions.

+ST: a type level function which lets us precisely describe the state transitions of a stateful function.